 What else should you know?
 Nestled in Germany’s south-westernmost corner in the thick of the Black Forest, the club is a reflection of the city itself: small, welcoming and quirky.
 Head coach Christian Streich is as charismatic a personality as they come – provided you can understand his thick regional accent; he cycles to work and is happy to give his well thought-out opinions on social and local issues.

 Like Cologne, Freiburg have been something of a yo-yo club in recent years, but have been in the top flight since 2016/17, having beaten RB Leipzig to the Bundesliga 2 title the previous year.
 Streich’s close-knit squad are renowned for never giving up and are a team greater than the sum of their parts.
-As such there are no real stars, although left-back Christian Günter (two goals, five assists) and striker Nils Petersen (eight goals, two assists) have both been excellent this term, the latter even becoming Freiburg's all-time top scorer earlier this year.
+As such there are no real stars, although left-back Christian Günter (two goals, eight assists) and striker Nils Petersen (11 goals, two assists) were both been excellent last term, the latter even becoming Freiburg's all-time top scorer at the start of 2020.

 Nickname: Die Alte Dame (The Old Lady)